-While these are the basic patterns, the decision as to which pattern a particular situation falls under rests with the Cabinet.
+While these are the basic patterns, the decision as to which pattern a particular situation falls under rests with the cabinet.
 Moreover, although the approval of the Diet is required, in a state of emergency this approval may be obtained after the fact.
-For Cabinet decision-making, the two key discussion bodies are the Nine-Minister Meeting, which includes the Deputy Prime Minister, and the Four-Minister Meeting, which consists of the Prime Minister, Foreign and Defense Ministers, and the Chief Cabinet Secretary.
-In the event of a serious state of emergency, a State of Emergency Ministerial Meeting is organized, consisting of the Prime Minister, Chief Cabinet Secretary and other ministers specified by the Prime Minister in advance.
+For cabinet decision-making, the two key discussion bodies are the Nine-Minister Meeting, which includes the deputy prime minister, and the Four-Minister Meeting, which consists of the prime minister, foreign and defence ministers, and the chief cabinet secretary.
+In the event of a serious state of emergency, a State of Emergency Ministerial Meeting is organised, consisting of the prime minister, chief cabinet secretary and other ministers specified by the prime minister in advance.

 As a politician, Deputy Prime Minister Aso himself has made a comparatively large number of improper remarks in the past.
 There is also a strong sense that Japanese society regards his comments on this occasion as just another addition to his long list of gaffes.